 Increasing PPFP uptake would also make a large contribution towards Family Planning 2020’s (FP2020) goals of increasing rights-based contraceptive access and use in its focus countries and ensuring universal access to sexual and reproductive health and rights by 2030, as laid out in Sustainable Development Goals 3 and 5.

-The PPFP movement began in June 2015 in Chiang Mai, Thailand, where a global, action-oriented meeting, titled “Accelerating Access to Postpartum Family Planning in Sub-Saharan Africa and Asia” (the “PPFP Global Meeting”), was held with family planning, maternal, newborn and child health (MNCH) representatives from select countries and key international stakeholders to accelerate access to postpartum family planning (PPFP).
-The PPFP Global Meeting catalyzed learning into action as countries developed specific action plans and built consensus with local partners and policymakers towards their implementation.
+The PPFP movement began in June 2015 in Chiang Mai, Thailand, where a global, action-oriented meeting, titled “Accelerating Access to Postpartum Family Planning in Sub-Saharan Africa and Asia” (the “PPFP Global Meeting”), was held with family planning, maternal, newborn and child health (MNCH) representatives from select countries and key international stakeholders to accelerate access to PPFP.
+The PPFP Global Meeting allowed countries to develop specific action plans and build consensus with local partners and policymakers towards their implementation.

 Momentum in PPFP has continued thanks to several key factors, beginning with the June 2015 Global PPFP Meeting held in Chiang Mai, Thailand and Jhpiego’s subsequent stewardship of the movement; revisions to the WHO’s Medical Eligibility Criteria to allow for an expanded method mix for PP women; increased donor interest; and progress in country-level commitment and programming.

 Meeting the frequently-overlooked needs and rights of postpartum women – and resolving the persistent inequities they face - remains the core of the PPFP movement.
 With renewed support from the Bill & Melinda Gates Foundation, the focus on country-level commitment and improved programming in PPFP has been sustained and amplified, including an added focus on post-abortion family planning (PAFP).